Candice LaConti, Reading/Language Arts Specialist K-5, Lyme-Old Lyme Public Schools:

 - Describe the warning signs of Dyslexia and list several assessments that can be used both for identification and monitoring students’ progress.

-- Summarize the six elements of language, including phonology, orthography, morphology, syntax, and semantics and describe several ways that these elements can be integrated into lessons using a Structured Literacy approach
+- Summarize the six elements of structured literacy, including phonology, sound-symbol association, syllables, morphology, syntax, and semantics and describe several ways that these elements can be integrated into lessons using a Structured Literacy approach.

 - Practice developing and delivering lessons that incorporate these six elements and the principles of instruction that are associated with Structured Literacy – that is, systematic, explicit, cumulative to mastery, diagnostic, and prescriptive.